canoo/grails-ulc/README.md

 You'll notice the `createStartupMainContentMethod()`.
 This is the only method you must implement to get an ULC application running.
-The template suggest you sing **ULCBuilder** to create the UI elements.
+The template suggest you using **ULCBuilder** to create the UI elements.
 This builder works in the same way that Groovy's SwingBuilder does; if you're familiar with Grails builders and a bit of Swing then you're good to go.

 5. Run the application.
-This can be achieved in two modes: development or production.
+This can be achieved in two modes: development or production mode.
 The difference strives in the need of a runtime license for the latter mode.
 This runtime license should have been downloaded in the second step.
 Running the application in development mode is as easy as invoking

     grails run-app-ulc

-This command will package the application and bootstrap it using an special launcher.
+This command will package the application and bootstrap it using a special launcher.
 Running the application in production mode should be done by packaging the whole application in a war; for this grails offers two choices once more: